SONUSCORE ORIGIN SERIES: MUTED GUITAR AND HARMONICS

 STEEL TONGUE AND SANSULA, AND MUSIC BOX AND PLUCKED PIANO:

 I would like to cover my thoughts on the sound and application usage of the library, as the series so far with is properly the most ambiguous.

 Unlike previous libraries in the range, Muted Guitar and Harmonics is essentially the same instrument type presented as split elements.
 Other libraries, like the 12 String and Balalaika, Steeltongue and Sansula, and Music Box and Piano all offer very contrasting instruments.

 The second sample engine plays back the Gibson SG performing harmonic notes.
-This in itself is a little strange, as personally I would have thought the Gibson would fare better as the rhythm element with the Strat providing the bell-like harmoinics.
+This in itself is a little strange, as personally, I would have thought the Gibson would fare better as the rhythm element with the Strat providing the bell-like harmonics.
 But this is the way it is.